 Really, the biggest reason why is because you want to help people; you want to help them reduce pain; you want to help them destress and cope with anxiety; you want to help them through rehabilitation after an injury or an illness; you want to use your skills and training to make their lives better and easier.
 Massage therapy is all about providing a positive, warm and sensitive environment for healing, and by delivering quality massages, you could literally be changing someone’s life.
 Not to mention you can build lasting relationships with your clients, which can be meaningful in its own way.

-Massage therapy field is growing
+Massage therapy is a growing field

 On the practical side, as noted above, the massage therapy field is growing right now, which means job opportunities will also be on the rise and certified massage therapists are in demand.

 Flexibility is what most massage therapists will point to as a large benefit of the profession; you have the ability to cater your work schedule to accommodate your life schedule and work as much or as little as you choose.
-You can open your own business, or, if you’d rather have a more formal day-job, there are options for that as well in a hotel or spa or other businesses that will likely also result in employee benefits and paid time off.
+You can open your own business, or, if you’d rather have a more formal day job, there are options for that as well in a hotel or spa or other businesses that will likely also result in employee benefits and paid time off.
 It is one of a handful of professions that allows for both full-time salaried employment options as well as freelance/self-employment